-You can also open a support incident using the Spectra Logic Technical Support portal or telephone.
-Use the following instructions to open a support incident through the portal.
+You can open a support incident using the Spectra Logic Technical Support portal or telephone.

+Use the following instructions to open a support incident through the portal, or skip to Contact Spectra Logic Technical Support by Phone on page 510.